California boat captain indicted in fire that killed 34

 A public defender who represents Boylan did not immediately return phone and email messages seeking comment from The Associated Press.
 His former defense lawyer, Michael Lipman, said they had expected the charges for more than a year.

-Federal safety investigators faulted the owners of the vessel for a lack of oversight, but they were not charged with any crime, though the investigation is ongoing.
+Federal safety investigators faulted the owners of the vessel for a lack of oversight, but they were not charged with any crime.

 “I hate the term accident in this case because, in my opinion, it is not an accident if you fail to operate your company safely,” National Transportation Safety Board member Jennifer Homendy said at a hearing in October.